Lore

 A theory even has it that the Aspects of the Fallen are an amalgamation of humanity’s collective psychic residue, the left-overs from after the Feyn have tried to scrape the bowl clean for another trip around the sun.

 Not that this is not necessarily a positive thing for all involved.
-Upon surpassing a critical threshold of Ascension, the might of their Domain is unleashed—or inflicted—upon the world.
+Upon surpassing a critical threshold, the might of their Domain is unleashed—or inflicted—upon the world.
 When the herald of Divine Madness awakens, things can get a little hectic.

 Strangers When Scions Meet